 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offer two free traffic counts for each member community per calendar year.
 Traffic counts over the last six years were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
-This information is summarized on the following page.
+This information is summarized in the table on page 56.
 Traffic counts include both automatic traffic counts and manual turning movement counts.